boltops-tools/terraspace-docs/_docs/layering/full-layering.md

     └── prod
         └── base.tfvars

 Generally, the simplier structure is should be used.
-Unless you're using [TS_EXTRA]({% link _docs/layering/extra.md %}), where it becomes useful for tidying up the multiple extra-base tfvars files.
+Unless you're using [TS_EXTRA]({% link _docs/layering/extra.md %}), where the additional folder structure becomes useful for tidying up the multiple extra-base tfvars files.

 ## Project-level and Stack-level Layering